Skip to content

 Rotated ROI

-You can see from the above output image that we rotated the left side of my face to 45°.
-So, the left side of the face is ROI and we only rotated that portion.
+As shown in the above output image, we have rotated the left side of my face by 45°.
+So, the left side of the face is ROI, and we only rotated that portion.

 Affine rotation

-Affine rotation allows us to perform a combination of linear transformations such as rotation, scaling, shearing, and translation.
+Affine rotation enables us to perform a combination of linear transformations, including rotation, scaling, shearing, and translation.

-To do that, first, we need to have three non-collinear points in both source and destination images.
-Then, create an affine transformation matrix, and apply it.
+To do that, first, we need to have three non-collinear points in both the source and destination images.
+Then, create an affine transformation matrix and apply it.
 Finally, display the transformed image.

 Code example